b00nb0b/blog/_drafts/2014-07-26-mobile-page-optimization.md

 - for other text use only sizes relative to the standard text
 - avoid the use of to many different font types

+For further reading I recommend to take a look into the [google developer help pages](https://developers.google.com/speed/docs/insights/UseLegibleFontSizes).

 Also try to keep an eye on the pixel denstity of the devices.
 Disrespecting this can lead to a cloudy appearance of images on your website.
 In `css` you can write specific code for each pixel density by using `media queries`: